fajao/fajao.github.io/_posts/2022-06-06-SOC_automation_project_part_1.md

   alt: SOC Build
 ---

-# Building a Virtual Security Home Lab: Part 1 - Network Topology
+# Building a SOC automation Home Lab: Part 1 - Overview

 ### A step-by-step guide for building your very own SOC Automation Home Lab using VMWare and Digital Ocean cLoud provider